0x7375646F/Linuwu-Sense/README.md

 ### **0. Thermal Profiles (Especially for Nitro users who don't have switch key) 🚀**

-Some Acer Nitro laptops don't come up with the thermal profile switch button in this case we manually need to set it:
+Some Acer Nitro laptops don't come with the thermal profile switch button, so it needs to be set manually:

 To probe the current thermal profile: